VladimirMakaev/cqrs-journey-doc/Journey_00_Preface.markdown

 * Appendix 1, "Building and Running the Sample Code," contains detailed instructions for downloading, building, and running the sample application and test suites.
+* Appendix 2, "Migrations," contains instructions for performing the code and data migrations between the pseudo-production releases of the Contoso Conference Management System.

 ### Tales from the trenches